Drenalol/TcpClientIo/README.md

 Request request = new Request
 {
     Id = 123U, // Serialized to [7B, 00, 00, 00], but if we set force reverse = true, it will serialized to [00, 00, 00, 7B] (My arch is Little-Endian)

+    // The serializer will take the length of the TcpTypeBody and overwrite the value.
     BodyLength = 6, // Serialized to [06, 00, 00, 00]

-    // Custom converter DateTime to binary
+    // Will be used custom converter DateTime
     DateTime = DateTime.Parse("1991-02-07 10:00:00"), // Serialized to [00, D0, 08, A7, 79, 28, B7, 08]

-    // Custom converter Guid to binary
+    // Will be used custom converter Guid
     Guid = Guid.Parse("13590ba3-2749-4637-b6d0-75a2ef07fa1f"), // Serialized to [A3, 0B, 59, 13, 49, 27, 37, 46, B6, D0, 75, A2, EF, 07, FA, 1F]

-    // Custom converter string to binary
+    // Will be used custom converter string
     Data = "Hello!" // Serialized to [48, 65, 6C, 6C, 6F, 21]
 };